AnjaHrydziushka/movie-database-vue/README.md

 ## About the app

 This is a movie database app (frontend only) with some hardcoded data stored in the Vuex store.
-Users can edit an existing movie record and add a new one which immediately appears then on the homepage.
+Users can edit an existing movie record and add a new one which immediately appears on the homepage.
 It's my very first app created in Vue.js.

 ## Demo